-If both of the above URLs show the same content and no redirects are allowed on these two URLs. like “http://example.com” is not redirected to “http://www.example.com” and vice-versa using the canonical tag.
-This will be considered as duplicate content for Google and the site owner will face the panda penalty for the duplicate content.
-And solving this canonical issue can be termed as canonicalization.
+If both of the above URLs show the same content and no redirects are allowed on these two URLs.
+Like “https://example.com” is not redirected to “https://www.example.com” and vice-versa using the canonical tag.
+This will be considered duplicate content for Google, and the site owner will face the panda penalty for the duplicate content.
+And solving this canonical issue can be termed canonicalization.

-If above of the both URLs shows the same content then that will be considered as duplicate content for Google.
+If the above of both URLs show the same content, then that will be considered as duplicate content for Google.

-Although search engines are becoming good enough and are also using artificial intelligence but we still need to confirm it to the search engines that which URL they must follow.
-Actually, search engines use bots which can’t decide that the URL are from the same pages or different.
-These bots will consider duplicate content if we will not solve the canonical issue.
+Although search engines are becoming good enough and are also using artificial intelligence.
+But we still need to conform to the search engines which URL they must follow.
+Actually, search engines use bots that can’t decide whether the URL is from the same page or different.
+These bots will consider duplicate content if we do not solve the canonical issue.

-If the URL of your website appears with both the non-www and www in any of your browsers then it is for sure that you need to fix this canonical issue.
-You must fix your servers settings that you website URL appears with only one URL, so that whether you type the URL of your blog with www or without www in any of your browser, it redirects to only one URL.
+If the URL of your website appears with both the non-www and www in any of your browsers, then it is for sure that you need to fix this canonical issue.
+You must fix your server’s settings so that your website URL appears with only one URL so that whether you type the URL of your blog with www or without www in any of your browsers, it redirects to only one URL.
 You can try my blog’s URL to check this issue.
-Either you type the URL of my blog with or with without the www but the URL of my blog will automatically be redirected to the “http://www.trickyenough.com/“.
-So, if you are using the both the two URLs for your blog or website then there is an important tag that you can use to let search engine knows that which URL they must follow, you simply use rel=”canonical”.
+Either you type the URL of my blog with or without the www, but the URL of my blog will automatically be redirected to the “https://www.trickyenough.com/.”
+So, if you are using both two URLs for your blog or website, then there is an important tag that you can use to let the search engine know which URL they must follow, you simply use rel=” canonical.”
 And just this simple tag can save you from getting a penalty.

 How to perfectly apply the URL Canonicalization?

-For applying the URL canonicalization perfectly you need not code long lines.
+For implementing the URL canonicalization perfectly, you need not code long lines.
 For solving the canonical issue you just need to type a single line of the tag.
 You can check the below tag for the same.

-Let’s understand you with the help of an example: suppose your website or blog has two URLs and both URLs have the same content and you need to show to Google that the content belongs to one source only and no content is duplicate or identical to other.
+Let’s understand with the help of an example: suppose your website or blog has two URLs and both URLs have the same content and you need to show Google that the content belongs to one source only and no content is duplicate or identical to each other.

-Now Google thinks that above two URLs are different but you can simply use the tag canonical for the “http://example.com/index.php” to convey Google that the URL is identical or canonical to the “http://example.com/”.
+Now Google thinks that the above two URLs are different, but you can simply use the tag canonical for the “https://example.com/index.php” to convey to Google that the URL is identical or canonical to the “https://example.com/.”
 And I am sure that doing this will help Google understand easily that there is no duplicate content on your site and you will be saved from the Google penalty.